 Driving a commercial vehicle comes with more responsibilities and regulations than personal vehicles.
 This includes requiring some commercial drivers to obtain a Department of Transportation (DOT) medical certificate.

-This certification process is a safeguard to ensure that drivers are physically and mentally fit to operate commercial vehicles safely.
+Part of DOT regulations is a certification process that is a safeguard to ensure that drivers are physically and mentally fit to operate commercial vehicles safely.
 But only certain commercial drivers need a medical certificate.

 Who needs a DOT medical certificate?